9 MIN READ

 McClelland's Human Motivation Theory is also known as Three Needs Theory, Acquired Needs Theory, Motivational Needs Theory, and Learned Needs Theory.

 In the early 1940s, Abraham Maslow created his theory of needs.
-This identified the basic needs that human beings have, in order of their importance – physiological needs; safety needs; and the needs for belonging, self-esteem and "self-actualization".
+This identified the basic needs that human beings have, in order of their importance: physiological needs, safety needs, and the needs for belonging, self-esteem and "self-actualization".

-Then, in the early 1960s, David McClelland built on this work by identifying three motivators that we all have.
 According to McClelland, these motivators are learned (which is why this theory is sometimes called the Learned Needs Theory).

 McClelland says that, regardless of our gender, culture, or age, we all have three motivating drivers, and one of these will be our dominant motivating driver.
 This dominant motivator is largely dependent on our culture and life experiences.